Francesco Gabbani

 Francesco Gabbani (born 9 September 1982) is an Italian singer-songwriter and multi-instrumentalist.
-He rose to fame after winning the newcomers' section of the Sanremo Music Festival 2016 with the song "Amen".
-The next year, he went on to win the main section of the Sanremo Music Festival 2017 with the song "Occidentali's Karma".
+He won the newcomers' section of the Sanremo Music Festival 2016 with the song "Amen".
+The next year he won the main section of the Sanremo Music Festival 2017 with the song "Occidentali's Karma".
 He also represented Italy in the Eurovision Song Contest 2017, where he finished in 6th place.

 Life and career

 2009–2014: Early beginnings and Greitist Iz

 In 2009, Gabbani featured on Mira Leon's single "Filodoro".
 He released his debut singles "Estate" and "Maledetto amore" in 2011.
 In 2013, Gabbani released "I dischi non-si suonano" and "Clandestino" as singles from his debut studio album.
 He released his debut album, Greitist Iz, on 27 May 2014.
 The album peaked at number 59 on the Italian Albums Chart.

 2015–2016: Eternamente ora

 He was then signed to BMG Rights Management in 2015.
 The following year, he was announced as a competitor in the newcomers section of the Sanremo Music Festival 2016 with the song "Amen", which went on to win the competition.
 The song also won the Mia Martini Critics Award.
 The song was released as the lead single from his second studio album on 27 November 2015, and was certified platinum by the Federation of the Italian Music Industry.
 The song peaked at number 14 on the Italian Singles Chart.
 He released his second studio album Eternamente ora on 12 February 2016, peaking at number 18 on the Italian Albums Chart.
 On 6 May 2016, he released "Eternamente ora" as the second single from the album.
 "In equilibrio" was released as the third and final single from the album on 12 September 2016.
 In 2016, Gabbani composed the soundtrack of Italian comedy film Poveri ma ricchi, directed by Fausto Brizzi.
 The song "Foglie al gelo" was released in December 2016 as a single from the film's soundtrack album.